trpl-A/Py_acc_pswd/README.md

 # Program:      Password manager
-- Desc:         A program that stores accounts and passwords Uses the Caesar cypher.
+- Desc:         A program that stores accounts and passwords Uses the Caesar cypher
 - Developer:    trpl-A
 - Started:      01.01.23
 - Updated:      15.11.23
 - Status
-    * work-in-progress
+    * COMPLETE
     * connected to git?     yes
-    * connected to github?  no
+    * connected to github?  yes
+---

 ## More notes
 _Crucial files and dirs:_